Private-to-private information sharing : FINTRAC's compliance guidance

 5. How to submit a code of practice

-Before engaging in private-to-private information sharing, a reporting entity must submit a code of practice to FINTRAC and to the Office of the Privacy Commissioner of Canada, and have that code approved by the Office of the Privacy Commissioner of Canada.
+Before engaging in private-to-private information sharing, a reporting entity, or a representative acting on their behalf, must submit a code of practice to FINTRAC and to the Office of the Privacy Commissioner of Canada, and have that code approved by the Office of the Privacy Commissioner of Canada.

 The code of practice must be accompanied by an acknowledgement that each participating reporting entity has approved the code of practice and has consented to its submission to FINTRAC and the Office of the Privacy Commissioner of Canada.